 Keto isn’t my first diet.
 I’ve counted calories.
 First with free apps, then with Weight Watchers in hopes that spending $25 a month would motivate me to put less food into my body.
 I studied The South Beach Diet, tried meal replacement shakes, bought (and subsequently lost) a FitBit.
+I’ll need to get another, and a new strap from Mobile Mob to make sure it doesn’t go missing this time.
 Through everything, I initially lost weight but crumbled when I began to trust myself.
 Instead of measuring and precisely counting the caloric intake for each crumb, I eyeballed things.
 Oh yeah, that grilled chicken sandwich that’s the size of my face, slathered with mayonnaise and covered in bacon… that looks like a 4 oz. grilled all-white-no-skin breast to me!
 Weight loss blogs recommend a serving of meat the size of your palm.
 When I calorie count, my palm starts to look a lot larger.
 It becomes clear that I can’t rely on my own appetite.

 One time I went to a doctor to lose weight – a non-surgical, medically supervised program.
 At the beginning of each appointment, the nurse walked me to this giant, computerized scale that not only told me how obese I was, but also my body’s composition.